Theodor Pištěk (artist): Life and career

-In 1996 Pištěk had to vacate his studio, and he moved from Prague to Mukařov, where he had earlier designed and built a house.
-In 2000 President Václav Havel awarded him a First Grade Medal of Merit, for his achievements in art.
-In 2004 the Czech Film and Television Academy gave him the Czech Lion Award for Unique Contribution to Czech Film.
-At the 2013 Karlovy Vary International Film Festival he received a Crystal Globe for Outstanding Artistic Contribution to World Cinema.
-In 2012–2013 he had a major retrospective at the National Gallery in Prague. and in 2019/2020 another retrospective in the Brno House of Arts.
+In 1996, Pištěk had to vacate his studio, and he moved from Prague to Mukařov, where he had earlier designed and built a house.
+In 2000, President Václav Havel awarded him a First Grade Medal of Merit, for his achievements in art.
+In 2004, the Czech Film and Television Academy gave him the Czech Lion Award for Unique Contribution to Czech Film.
+At the 2013 Karlovy Vary International Film Festival, he received a Crystal Globe for Outstanding Artistic Contribution to World Cinema.
+In 2012–2013, he had a major retrospective at the National Gallery in Prague and in 2019/2020 another retrospective in the Brno House of Arts.

+Pištěk died on 3 December 2025, at the age of 93.

 Work

 Paintings, reliefs, installations

 Theodor Pištěk mastered classic realistic oil painting while studying under then prominent portrait painter professor Vratislav Nechleba.
 For his graduation painting, Boxer, his studies were extended to include an honours year.
-At the end of the 1950s he worked on portrait painting, but surprisingly his subsequent paintings did not draw on his training at the Academy, instead anticipating a Constructivist element in his art, to which he periodically returned in the late 1960s and early 1970s, and after 1990 in his three-dimensional installations.
-In 1960–1961 he created geometrical relief compositions in plaster as positive and negative diptychs (In and Out, 1960; Reverse, 1961).
+At the end of the 1950s, he worked on portrait painting, but surprisingly his subsequent paintings did not draw on his training at the Academy, instead anticipating a Constructivist element in his art, to which he periodically returned in the late 1960s and early 1970s, and after 1990 in his three-dimensional installations.
+In 1960–1961, he created geometrical relief compositions in plaster as positive and negative diptychs (In and Out, 1960; Reverse, 1961).

-In the early 1960s he was in close contact with Zbyněk Sekal, whose studio was next door.
+In the early 1960s, he was in close contact with Zbyněk Sekal, whose studio was next door.
 They influenced one another when creating material paintings, and their work was based on similar feelings about life.
 It was at this time that Pištěk made a series of relief assemblages from automobile components (Synagogue, 1962; Crucifixion, 1963) and Art Informel reliefs from dismantled car radiators (Notes from a Missing Person, 1963; Execution, 1964).
 He also made his first three-dimensional installation, The Ten Commandments (1964).

 As a counterpart to his material relief paintings, Theodor Pištěk painted airy black and white compositions in ink and nitrocellulose lacquer that combined simple geometrical forms with structures he had observed in the organic world.
 They are also his response to post-surrealist symbolism, something a fellow student from the Academy, Jaroslav Vožniak, was working on at this time.
 The subjects of these paintings were sometimes light-hearted (How to Play Ball, 1966) and sometimes fraught (How to Escape, 1965; Trap, 1965; Unsuccessful Attempt, 1966).